How to create an accurate business financial forecast

 - How are you going to set targets?

 - How are you going to know where to spend your investment?

 - When will you run out of cash?

 - How are investors going to monitor your progress?

-Use KPIs to your advantage – allocate these metrics to each department of your business and have your managers monitor them.
+Allocate these metrics to each department of your business and have your managers monitor them.
 By doing this you’ll find your team are working in unity.
 Managers will have a much deeper understanding of your business, knowing exactly what results you expect and the company needs to move forward.
 They can be financial or non-financial, so every variable can be looked at.